teremterem/django_url_shortener/README.md

   Versions of the whole dependency tree are frozen in Pipfile.lock and for this reason it is ok to have wildcards and ranges instead of specific versions in Pipfile.
 See [this article](https://realpython.com/pipenv-guide/) for more info.
+- Shortly.cc urls are super short (5 chars currently - which is max 1 billion urls in case of 64 letters).

 TODO